Rosita

 This post may contain affiliate links, please see our privacy policy for details.

-Watch Me Mix It
+Watch Me Mix a Rosita

 - Add your tequila, liqueur, bitters, and vermouths into a mixing glass filled with ice or large ice cubes.